 Understand you have to fail to succeed.”

 Ramirez, a former professor of mechanical engineering, is the head of Science Underground, a science education consulting firm.
-She focused on the need for a different kind of diversity in the theater—theater about science and scientists.
+She focused on the need for a different kind of diversity in the theatre—theatre about science and scientists.

 “Your mission if you choose to accept it,” she said, is to improve the connection between the arts and the sciences, which “will create something wonderful, and humanity will be better off.”
-Implicit in her focused argument was a more general lesson—the need for more diverse subject matter in the theater, and more diversity in general.
+Implicit in her focused argument was a more general lesson—the need for more diverse subject matter in the theatre, and more diversity in general.

 9. Realize that new forms of entertainment have changed would-be audiences

 Games, said “gamification” guru Gabe Zichermann, have changed our very neurochemistry, so that we demand a constant rush of sensation.
 “We can’t even sit through 22 minutes of television without reaching for another screen”—Facebook or Twitter on our computer or mobile phone.
-How can people be expected to sit through two hours of theater?”
+How can people be expected to sit through two hours of theatre?”

 However, “we can use the power of games to our advantage,” he said, and urged the listeners to embrace games as a way to draw in an audience.
 He didn’t seem to say how, but he did offer what sounded like a really useful game: At a restaurant, put everybody's cell phone on the table; the first person to reach for theirs has to pay for everybody's meal.